Concerto for Violoncello

 • Strings: this arrangement can be performed with a quintet up to a small chamber orchestra section (suggested max.
 6 5 4 3 2)

-For larger chamber orchestra, this arrangement was co-commissioned by the Royal Liverpool Philharmonic Orchestra and BBC Scottish Symphony Orchestra for performances in 2021 (premiere delayed due to Covid-19).
+For larger chamber orchestra, this arrangement was commissioned by the Royal Liverpool Philharmonic Orchestra and BBC Scottish Symphony Orchestra in 2021.
 This version uses the original string parts alongside newly arranged woodwind and brass parts (rehearsal figures correspond to the autograph score and subsequent editions).
 The full score has the newly arranged material alongside the original string parts.